lczech/gappa/doc/md/assign.md

 First, the tree found in the `jplace` input is labelled according to the information found in the [`taxon-file`](#taxonomic-label-file--taxon-file), beginning at the tip nodes.
 Inner nodes of the tree are labelled by a [consensus](#consensus-threshold---consensus-thresh) of the tips that are descendant of that inner node.
-The resulting labelled tree is printed to file as the first intermediate result (filename `<prefix>labelled_tree.newick`).
+The resulting labelled tree is printed to file as the first intermediate result (filename `<prefix>labelled_tree<suffix>.newick`).

 Second, the algorithm goes through each placement in the `jplace` input and assigns its likelihood weight to one or more taxonomic ranks, according to the [specified strategy](#distribution-ratio---distribution-ratio).
-Assuming the option `--per-query-results` is specified, this triggers the second intermediate result, which is a file containing the per-query results of this assignment (filename `<prefix>per_query.tsv`, off by default as the volume of data can be high).
+Assuming the option `--per-query-results` is specified, this triggers the second intermediate result, which is a file containing the per-query results of this assignment (filename `<prefix>per_query<suffix>.tsv`, off by default as the volume of data can be high).

-Third, the command summarizes these assignments by collapsing them into one tabulation, showing information about the total distribution of likelihood weight across the taxonomy ([example](#final-output), filename `<prefix>profile.tsv`).
+Third, the command summarizes these assignments by collapsing them into one tabulation, showing information about the total distribution of likelihood weight across the taxonomy ([example](#final-output), filename `<prefix>profile<suffix>.tsv`).

 ## Details